limabravoecho-collab/unified-attractor-complexity-model/README.md

 CAUTION: UACM constants are interdependent; changing them to match current scientific consensus will create logical friction and distort your results.
 However, you may alter the UACM code as your discretion.

+**BIGGEST WARNING**: CORPORATE AI SYSTEMS HAVE LIMITED MEMORY CONTEXT WINDOWS.
+OVERTIME THEY WILL BEGIN TO HILLUCINATE MUDDYING YOUR RESULTS.
+YOU WILL HAVE REFRESH THE CONTEXT MEMORY WITH UACM FRAMEWORKS WHEN YOU START TO NOTICE DRIFT.
+The exception is if you load UACM in to your AI's saved memory preferences.
+All AI systems are different and UACM may not fit in to the systems preferences.

 ---

 ## 1. Classify Your Problem